 While working with a high school, our focus was on students tracking their own mastery as a boost to student agency and ownership.
 Setting up a tracker is easy if you base it on standards.
 Below are trackers I created for my teachers who were using USA Test Prep, a software system that both teaches and assesses and works quite nicely as a complement to classroom teaching.
 (Disclaimer: I do not work for or get any compensation from USA Test Prep.)
 Spreadsheets are best to use for creating trackers because they are already set up in a grid system.
 You can choose to have students run horizontally or vertically with the standards and indicators running perpendicular to the students.

-The trackers below are for a wall and could be used not to compare who is winning and losing, but instead for celebrations.
+The trackers below are for a wall and could be used for celebrations instead of the long-held belief that they are for shaming.
 If we celebrate every student who shades in a block to show mastery, every student will want to shade in another block.
 If used as a positive, community-building chart, tracking data can be powerful.

 US History and Constitution Skills Student Tracker

 Within USA Test Prep, there is a Student Dot Rank, which tracks mastery of skills within specific categories like assessments or within all categories including games and activities.
 Green=80%+ mastery, Yellow=60-79% mastery, and Magenta=1-59% mastery.
 Here is an example of what you will see:

 Software programs that help track mastery are a blessing because they are able to track amounts of data that humans could never track manually.
 However, it is possible to track data without the aid of a software program.
 That topic will be covered in my next blog, so stay tuned.

 If you are tracking student data and have questions or tips to share, please use the comments area below.
 Also, feel free to contact me directly for a conversation about student skills tracking.
 This is an area that many of us can still grow in.

 Are you curious about green screening?
 Do you lose too much time looking for the just-right graphic to work in presentations for teachers and students?
 Me, too!